muhammad1-abubakar1/capstone-project-3900-bmg/README.md

 ## Note

-This project will not run without the relevant API keys, which have been removed for security reasons
+This project will not run as the API keys/secrets have been removed for security reasons.

 ### Prerequisites
 - npm